RFirstman/hiphop-jazz-analysis/README.md

 `nltk_rhyme.py` and `words_rhyme.py` are small scripts I wrote to test out two python libraries, [NLTK](http://www.nltk.org/) and [Jellyfish](https://github.com/jamesturk/jellyfish), respectively.

-`Raplyzer/` contains code utilizing the [Raplyzer project](https://github.com/angelogiomateo/Raplyzer).
+`RhymeSchemer/` contains code utilizing the [Raplyzer project](https://github.com/angelogiomateo/Raplyzer).
 I utilized Raplyzer to make `rhyme_schemer.py`.
 This python program can generate a visual representation of rhyme schemes to either HTML or the command line.
 Do note that due to limitations in the number of colors available at the command line, I recommend using the HTML route.
 Please note that the only code I personally wrote in here was `rhyme_schemer.py`.
-All credit for the Raplyzer code goes to the original authors of said code.
+All credit for the Raplyzer code goes to the original authors of said project.

 Example usage of `rhyme_schemer.py`:
 ```python